carstenbauer/JuliaHLRS24/exercises/Day3/multithreading/3_daxpy_cpu/exercise.md

-# Exercise: DAXPY on Noctua 2 Node
+# Exercise: DAXPY on Cluster Node

-**Note: For this exercise you will need an entire Noctua 2 compute node.**
+**Note: For this exercise you will need an entire compute node exclusively.**

 In this exercise we want to analyze the performance of a **"DAXPY"** kernel: